Olympian Germaine Mason Dies in Motorcycle Crash

-(KINGSTON, JAMAICA) — Police in Jamaica say that Olympic-medal winning athlete Germaine Mason has died in an early-morning motorcycle crash.
+(Kingston, Jamaica) — Police in Jamaica say that Olympic-medal winning athlete Germaine Mason has died in an early-morning motorcycle crash.

 The Jamaica Constabulary Force issued a statement reporting that Mason apparently lost control of his motorcycle before dawn Thursday in St. Andrew Parish southeast of the capital, Kingston.
 He was 34.